McAlex777/Datenschutz/README.md

 ========================================================

-**German Howto for Linux-Based Gateway with database logging for internet connections.**
+**German/English Howto for Linux-Based Gateway with database logging for internet connections.**

 ========================================================